mudler/LocalAGI/README.md

 - [x] Make the virtual assistant do functions like store long-term memory and autonomously search between them when needed
 - [x] Create the assistant avatar with Stable Diffusion
 - [x] Give it a voice
+- [ ] Use weaviate instead of Chroma
-- [] Get voice input (push to talk or wakeword)
+- [ ] Get voice input (push to talk or wakeword)
-- [] Make a REST API (OpenAI compliant?) so can be plugged by e.g. a third party service
+- [ ] Make a REST API (OpenAI compliant?) so can be plugged by e.g. a third party service
-- [] Take a system prompt so can act with a "character" (e.g. "answer in rick and morty style")
+- [x] Take a system prompt so can act with a "character" (e.g. "answer in rick and morty style")

 ## Development